🚀 Auto-scroll Reels, Shorts & TikTok + PiP mode — Watch hands-free while you work

 Frequently Asked Questions

-Will the alarm sound if I switch tabs during my break?
+Will the alarm go off when I change the tabs during my break?

 Can I set a break timer for any duration?